GStreamer/gstreamer/markdown/tutorials/basic/multithreading-and-pad-availability.md

 longer need them, at the end of the program.

 We then set the pipeline to playing as usual, and wait until an error message or an EOS is produced.
-The only thing left to so is cleanup the requested Pads:
+The only thing left to do is cleanup the requested Pads:

 ``` c